alensiljak/gnucash-portfolio/README.md

 All the functionality will be provided as a web application (see below).
 There are parts of code that are not yet exposed through the web interface, though.

+## Testing

+See `tests` directory and documentation and tests there.

 # Web Application

 This project contains the web application implemented in Flask.
 It is intended to be used as the full GUI for accepting user input (parameters) and displaying the output.

-The app is located in the /app directory.
+The app is located in the `/app` directory.

 It is intended to run on a desktop workstation, with direct access to the GnuCash book file, stored as an SQLite database.

+To run, simply run the app folder with Python.
+I.e. `python app` from the root.

 ## Benefits